prasannavk/forge-math/README.md

-# C++ Project Template
+# forge-math

-A simple template repository to start a new C++ project using CMake.

-Click on the green [`Use this template`](https://github.com/ssciwr/cpp-project-template/generate) button to get started.

-If you are looking for more advanced features (such as Python bindings or integration with sites like ReadTheDocs, codecov, sonarcloud or PyPI) take a look at our [C++ Project Cookiecutter](https://github.com/ssciwr/cookiecutter-cpp-project)
+forge-math contains implementations in C++ for 3d math inspired by code https://gamemath.com/.
+Some parts of the code are modernized as the original code is C++99.

 ## Contents

-This example project contains the `adder` library, an application `adder_app` which uses this library, and a test-suite which tests the library.
+This example project contains the `geom` library, an application `geom_app` which uses this library, and a test-suite which tests the library.

 Any pull-requests or commits to the repository trigger GitHub Actions,